-Despite the use of diagnostic species in vegetation classification, this is an intrinsically imprecise activity and it must be recognized that diagnostic species can never precisely define lines between two similar associations.
-In addition to the fact that vegetation varies continuously, species are stochastic in their distributions (given the vagaries of, for example, dispersal, reproduction, and establishment) and chance events influence their occurrence at any given site.
-For this reason vegetation classification is based on representative or modal plots that define the central concept of the type, but not the edges.
-Assignment of a plot to an association is determined by composition consistent with a characteristic range of diagnostic species occurrence OR abundance.
-Intermediate plots can be assigned to associations based on measures of similarity, occurrence OR abundance of diagnostic species, or other specified criteria, but such determinations must be viewed as more probabilistic than deterministic.
-Good practice requires quantitative description of species composition, diagnostic species, and other criteria that minimize ambiguity between associations.
+691 Despite the use of diagnostic species in vegetation classification, this is an intrinsically 692 imprecise activity and it must be recognized that diagnostic species can never precisely define 693 lines between two similar associations.
+In addition to the fact that vegetation varies 694 continuously, species are stochastic in their distributions (given the vagaries of, for example, 695 dispersal, reproduction, and establishment) and chance events influence their occurrence at any 696 given site.
+For this reason vegetation classification is based on representative or modal plots that 697 define the central concept of the type, but not the edges.
+Assignment of a plot to an association 698 is determined by composition consistent with a characteristic range of diagnostic species 699 occurrence or abundance.
+Intermediate plots can be assigned to associations based on measures 700 of similarity, relative occurrence or abundance of diagnostic species, or considerations of habitat 701 and physiognomy.
+Good practice requires quantitative description of species composition, 702 diagnostic species, and other criteria that minimize ambiguity among associations.

 There is no consensus on some fixed amount of variation that is acceptable within an association or alliance.
 Mueller-Dombois and Ellenberg (1974) suggest, as a rule of thumb, that stands with a Jaccard presence/absence index (of similarity to the most typical plot) between 25% and 50% could be part of the same association and that stands with greater levels of similarity may better define subassociations.
 The subject of "stopping rules" in classification is a complex one, and a variety of criteria are often applied, including physiognomic and habitat considerations.
-In addition, the nature of the particular vegetation itself strongly influences decisions about where to draw conceptual boundaries between vegetation types.
-Important considerations may include species richness, amount of variation among stands, degree of anthropogenic alteration, and the within-stand homogeneity of the vegetation.
-No simple rule can be applied to all cases.
+In addition, the nature of the particular vegetation itself strongly influences 710 decisions about where to draw conceptual boundaries between vegetation types.
+Important anthropogenic alteration, and the within-stand homogeneity of the vegetation.
+No simple rule can